-Some types of contracts or other forms of agreements may require ensuring that the Agency is adequately protected in the event of accident, equipment failure, or other forms of incidents that might result in an FMPA liability, financial loss or claim.
-It is the responsibility of the negotiating staff member(s) to consult with the Contract Compliance Audit and Agency Risk Manager to ensure adequate indemnity and/or insurance requirements are stipulated in the terms and conditions of such agreements.
+Some types of contracts or other forms of agreements may require ensuring failure, or other forms of incidents that might result in an FMPA liability, financial loss or claim.
+It is the responsibility of the negotiating staff member(s) to consult with the Contract Compliance Audit and Agency Risk stipulated in the terms and conditions of such agreements.
 No such agreement or contract shall be submitted for approval or executed without review of such indemnity and/or insurance requirements.